 Climate variability, intensifying monsoon extremely, flood risk in many low land and coastal regions in Asia has emerged as a challenge to livelihood security and resilience to disasters.
-Grey infrastructure, including levees, concrete drainage, large dams, etc., which are often preferred over traditional methods of risk reduction, are more expensive, energy intensive, and provide only limited co-benefits.
+Grey infrastructure, including levees, concrete drainage, large dams, etc., which are often preferred over traditional methods of risk reduction, are more expensive, energy intensive, and provide only limited co-benefits (ref?).
 The frequency and large volume of rainfall at a time tend to make traditional grey infrastructure insufficient to reduce the risk of disasters.
 Therefore, in recent years, attention has been turned to nature-based solutions and ecological services, commonly referred to as ‘Green Infrastructure’, which stand out as sustainable solutions for disaster risk reduction.
 Green infrastructure, which includes networks of wetlands, canals, bunds, paddy fields, regulators, and other water-management structures, serves as an alternative or complement to grey infrastructure.
 There are growing interest among policy makers to use ecosystem-based solutions particularly regulating services to manage risk.
 According to the Millennium Ecosystem Assessment (MEA, 2005), regulating services are the benefits obtained from the regulation of ecosystem processes, including: Hydrological regulation (e.g., flood control); Climate regulation; Erosion and sediment control; Water purification.
 Wetlands particularly paddy wetland ecosystems are the epic centres of such regulating ecosystem services.
 Wetland paddy fields are hydrologically active systems that influence water flow, sedimentation, and microclimate.
 When these paddy fields designed and maintained properly, serve as green infrastructure—natural or semi-natural systems that provide infrastructure-like services.
 Wetlands are dynamic ecological systems that provide essential ecosystem services, including flood mitigation, groundwater recharge, and nutrient regulation (Barbier, 2019).
 Wetlands play a vital role in ecosystem-based disaster risk reduction (Eco-DRR).
 According to the Sendai Framework (UNDRR, 2015), preserving natural buffers can significantly reduce disaster impacts.
 Empirical studies reveal that rehabilitated wetlands can reduce flood peak discharges by 10–30 percent depending on basin size and rainfall intensity (World Bank, 2019).

 The Kole Wetlands of Kerala traditionally consist of complex canal systems, bunds and sluices, used for water level control (Velayudhan & Nair, 2017).
 Therefore, Kole Wetlands can be seen as a green infrastructure landscape for disaster risk reduction solutions.
 Wetland paddy farming performs several disaster risk reduction functions including flood mitigation, erosion and sediment control, drought buffering, climate regulation and carbon storage.
 This land scape supports production of paddy, fisheries, biodiversity and above all flood control through earthen bunds, drainage canals, sluice gates, paddy-field polders (padasekharams) (Safnathmol et al., 2025).
-The August 2018 flood in Kerala underscored the role of low-lying areas and wetlands, such as the Kole Wetlands, which absorb a large portion of floodwater, reducing flooding in low-lying areas and protecting populated areas.
+The August 2018 flood in Kerala underscored the role of low-lying areas and wetlands, such as the Kole Wetlands, which absorb a large portion of floodwater, reducing flooding in low-lying areas and protecting populated areas (ref?).
 This suggests that paddy wetland ecosystem particularly regulating ecosystem services can function as an Eco-DRR which mitigate flood hazards, support water management, and sustain livelihoods and ecological values simultaneously.

 Most of the existing studies about Kole wetlands highlights only their ecological significance in terms of their capacity to provide food and ecological services.
 Only few studies focus on the water management and flood mitigation capacity of the wetlands.
 But the present paper investigates the role of paddy wetland ecosystem as a natural as well as semi natural remedy for disaster risk reduction.
 This article aims to examine the role of hydro ecological infrastructures like canal system, sluice gate modernization, regulators, vegetated embankments, and bunds for irrigation in each piece of land for cultivation are used as natural way to regulate water flows, restore ecosystem functions, and provide resilience benefits.